Last Updated on May 1, 2023

-Cetaphil’s product is ideal for sensitive skin.
+Cetaphil’s product is ideal for sensitive and oily skin.
 It contains micro-fine granules to polish away dull skin and blackheads.

 Then, vitamins and skin conditioners leave the skin soft, not dry or irritated.

 Furthermore, it’s mild enough to use every day and great for dry skin as well.

 Go natural with Acure’s selection of facial scrubs.
 These include Brightening, Resurfacing, Incredibly Clear for acne-prone skin, and Ultra-Hydrating.